plentymarkets/docs-raw/plentyInterface/Order.md

 ## Contracts<a name="order_property_contracts"></a>
 ### OrderPropertyRepositoryContract<a name="order_contracts_orderpropertyrepositorycontract"></a>

-The OrderPropertyRepositoryContract contains the functionality to list OrderPropertyTypes and OrderProperties as well as to create, update and delete OrderProperties.
+The OrderPropertyRepositoryContract contains the functionality to get, list, create, update and delete  OrderPropertyTypes and OrderProperties as well as OrderProperties.
 Order properties contain information that are additional to an order.
+Each property has a type and each type can have several names, but only one name per language.
 An order can only have one property of each property type.

 #### Namespace